Australia

 Personal superannuation contributions

-There are two additional measures that you may wish to utilise prior to 30 June:
+There are two additional measures that you may wish to utilise before the end of the financial year:

-• The carry-forward arrangement: Where your superannuation balance is under $500,000 as at 30 June 2022, you may be able to carry forward any unused concessional contributions caps from prior years (from 2019/2020 up to five years).
+• The carry-forward arrangement: If your superannuation balance is under $500,000 as of 30 June 2023, you may be able to carry forward any unused concessional contributions caps from prior years for up to 5 financial years, commencing from the 2019 financial year.
+It is important to note that any unused concessional contribution cap from the 2019 financial year would need to be utilised in the 2024 financial year, or it will no longer be available after the 2024 financial year.

 Certain conditions need to be met to apply the above.